bjmt/yamtk/README.md

 make
 ```

-This will create the final binaries in `bin/` within the project folder.
+This will create the final binaries within the project folder.

 ## Motivation